Choosing an MBA Course

 When it comes to choosing an MBA, it’s not necessarily a matter of choosing the ‘best’ school, but rather about choosing the 'right' school for you, which you can determine by doing your research — reading through course handbooks, speaking to business school staff and current students, seeking out graduate reviews and see how institutions compare to one another based on characteristics relevant to you.

-As you get closer to starting your research, we recommend that you consider the following characteristics:
+While you undertake research, we recommend that you consider the following characteristics below.

 Location and facilities